simpletoimplement/runkit7-runkit7/README.md

 The Zend VM's implementation for 32-bit PHP is different from the 64-bit VMs.

 Some issues have been fixed, new issues may crop up in the future.
+(See travis builds for USE_32BIT)

 ### BUILDING AND INSTALLING RUNKIT(7) IN UNIX